CORPUS CHRISTI, Texas — Throughout the month of September on Action Ten News First at Four, we're speaking with local experts about health insurance.

 - High deductible versus low deductible

-Laura Gwalthey is an insurance professional specializing in employee benefits and insurance solutions.
+Laura Gwalthey, with Walker and Associates, is an insurance professional specializing in employee benefits and insurance solutions.
 She works primarily with the estimated 60% of. local companies offering health insurance to their employees.

 "Why should you get health insurance ?
 Mostly because it protects you in the event of a catastrophic emergency."